Whip My Hair: Background and release

-Smith filmed the song's accompanying music video in Los Angeles the week of September 20, 2010.
+Willow filmed the song's accompanying music video in Los Angeles the week of September 20, 2010.
 Ray Kay, known for Lady Gaga's "Poker Face" and Justin Bieber's "Baby", directed the clip.
 In an interview with Rap-Up, Kay said "I'm certain people that are watching the video will feel inspired to develop their own individuality and freedom and express their own art after seeing Willow in this video."
-Kay also confirmed that the shooting would take two days, and require a lot from Smith, although the director was confident that Smith would "kill it" in front of the camera.
+Kay also confirmed that the shooting would take two days, and require a lot from Willow, although the director was confident that Willow would "kill it" in front of the camera.
 Later, Kay commented to Rap-Up in a separate piece, "I think this video will be considered iconic in the future.
 Willow is definitely here to stay, she's a superstar.
 I think we managed to create a fresh expression using Willow's amazing energy, a positive and inspiring concept, and mixing the colors of the sets with Willow's fashion, which consisted of custom-made clothing and exclusive One Z jumpsuits.
 She's a trendsetter already and I'm sure others will be copying her style soon!"

 A teaser video released on September 16, 2010 received 1.2 million views prior to the release of the official music video.
-The video premiered on October 18, 2010, with Vevo hosting its online premiere, and the song featured during Smith's appearance on 106 & Park.
+The video premiered on October 18, 2010, with Vevo hosting its online premiere, and the song featured during Willow's appearance on 106 & Park.
 Before the video received its official premieres, it was leaked online, though RocNation removed all unauthorized clips.
 A day after release, the video had reportedly garnered over 100,000 views on YouTube.